8th Grade Inquiry

 - Discover what you’re passionate about!
 Ask your own questions and go through your own process

-- Collaborate with a cohort of students that share your interests
+- Collaborate with students that share your interests

-- Work with a cohort-coach to set goals and map a plan to reach these goals
+- Work with a faculty-coach to set goals and map a plan to reach these goals

 - Apply for leadership roles during the project